Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.01).

+- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in baseball.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed six innings, allowing two earned runs while giving up four hits.
+- His last appearance was on Sunday against the Arizona Diamondbacks, when the right-hander went 4 2/3 innings, surrendering four earned runs while allowing six hits.

+- The 27-year-old has put together a 4.84 ERA and 9.1 strikeouts per nine innings across 25 games this season, while giving up a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.